-Pan African Resources strives to minimise potential negative social impacts caused by our mining operations while promoting opportunities for the local communities.
-We are committed to monitoring, measuring and managing the social and economic impacts created by our operations, in line with our approved SLPs.
+Pan African Resources endeavours to boost opportunities for local communities while curtailing adverse social impacts our mining operations may trigger.
+We monitor, measure and manage the social and economic impacts created by our operations in line with our approved social and labour plans.

 Positively impacting our communities

 We continue to drive various community-focused development projects in the areas around our operations.
 The group also promotes responsible supply-chain management by encouraging our suppliers to support LED where possible.

 To minimise any negative social impacts from our mining operations, we monitor, measure and manage our social and economic impact in line with approved SLPs.

 • employment equity

 • adult education.